By Alison Piepmeier

 New Rights, New Opportunities, and Continued Challenges After ADA

 Before the ADA, people with disabilities had no guaranteed access to public spaces, from courthouses and voting booths to retail stores and schools.
 There was no requirement that public transportation or gas stations be accessible.
-Now such accessibility is legally mandated.
+Now such accessibility is legally mandated and public spaces will require something like a ramp or a wheelchair step lift in order for disabled individuals to gain access to the space.
 The ADA also prohibits discrimination in employment, health care, and education.
 Individuals with physical handicaps have entirely new possibilities to pursue educational and work training and to participate in civic life.

 As more students with various developmental delays and disabilities are given the opportunity to go to school with their peers and be taught according to their own Individualized Education Plan (IEP – a free resource for school-aged children entering the public school system), old limitations are also slowly being replaced by new expectations for children with intellectual disabilities.
 In the U.S. there are currently at least 69 four-year college programs designed to include people with intellectual disabilities, not to mention many additional options for postsecondary education.

 But misunderstandings about people with disabilities persist, and the question of how to integrate all people with various disabilities-physical, cognitive, and developmental- into American life has not been fully resolved.
 For example almost twice as many disabled Americans aged 16 and older (21 percent) live below the poverty level as people without disabilities (11 percent).
 This could be due to disability discrimination in the workplace, where employers are biased in the opportunity for the job role.
 If you believe that the reason for you living below the poverty line is down to employers unfairly judging your disability, then you should seek help from different ADA lawyers in Colorado, or one more local to you.